cavencj/cavencj/README.md

    - 🌎 [cesium-map](https://github.com/dvgis/cesium-map): Cesium map plug-in for adding maps from major map manufacturers in China

-   - 🌎 [dc-sdk](https://github.com/dvgis/dc-sdk): The SDK is a 2D and 3D integrated WebGis application framework based on the secondary development of Cesium.
-This framework optimizes the usage mode of Cesium and adds some additional functions, aiming to build WebGis applications for developers quickly.
+   - 🌎 [dc-sdk](https://github.com/dvgis/dc-sdk): The SDK is based on Cesium for secondary development of 2, 3D all-in-one WebGis application framework, the framework optimizes the use of Cesium and add some additional features, designed for developers to quickly build WebGis applications.

    - 🌎 [dc-plugins](https://github.com/dvgis/dc-plugins): DC-SDK plug-in library, the plug-in library includes animation, effects, textures, heatmap, clusterLayer, and Mapv.